MikeSofaer/gigagram/cloudflare.md

-#Gigagram

-CloudFlare is proud to finally announce Gigagram, our flagship site style coherence product!
+CloudFlare is proud to finally be able to announce Gigagram, our flagship site style coherence product.

 Gigagram allows you to ensure that all images on your site, whether created by you or not, match the style that you want your site to have.
-The style you choose says a lot about the kind of site you are, so choose carefully.
+The style you choose says a lot about the kind of site you are, and is worth careful consideration.

 Use of this app will significantly improve the valuation of your business!